| Barry MacDonnell's

 (1) Enable the CapsFix checkbox option in Tools, QuickCorrect, Format-As-You-Go

 - and/or -

 (2) allow the Shift key to automatically turn Caps Lock off, as was the method used back in the typewriter days.
 (This works in all Windows programs, including WordPerfect.)
 For the method see "Make the <Shift> key turn <Caps Lock> off automatically" at http://wptoolbox.com/tips/CapsFix.html.

 [This footnote was removed when the Convert Case macro included an option to capitalize the first letter of ALL words in a selection of text (i.e., in v1.02).]

 [Continued from above ....]

 ...
 WordPerfect stores exceptions to the rules for initial capitalization (i.e., when you use WordPerfect's Edit, Convert Case, Initial Capitals) in a normal WP file, WTNNXX.ICR (where NN is your WordPerfect version number and XX is your language version).

 Words in this file will be NOT be capitalized when the Initial Capitals (for Main Words) feature is used.

-The WTNNXX.ICR file can be edited as any other WP file to add or delete words (punctuation is ignored).
+The WTNNXX.ICR file can be edited as any other WordPerfect file to add or delete words (punctuation is ignored).

 Here's an easy way to do it: